 Insurance providers use exclusion lists to determine which medications and procedures are covered under the Plan and which are not.

 As a result, patients are denied procedures; at times, this prompts them to switch to new treatment plans, in spite of what the doctor originally recommended.
 Many individuals think that as long as they have health insurance, their prescribed medication or treatment will be reimbursed.
-They are not aware of the new additions to exclusion lists until their payer informs them that procedure is no longer included.
+They are not aware of the new additions to exclusion lists until their payer informs them that the procedure is no longer included.
 Sample a typical update to a inclusions/exclusions list:

 Remember, each payer has his own exclusion and inclusion list.